FluoLab/datafusion/README.md

 # datafusion
-Fusing non-homogeneous multi-dimensional data together
+Fusing non-homogeneous multi-dimensional data together, with a focus on microscopy.